qurator-spk/sbb_images/README.md

 * [A tool that implements an image similarity search](doc/image-search.md) on the basis of an image classifier.

-A main design goal of this package is to provide simple separate tools that each solve a simple constrained problem while allowing for interaction between these tools in loosely coupled way.
+A main design goal of this package is to provide simple separate tools that each solve a simple constrained problem while allowing for interaction between these tools in a loosely coupled way.

 ## Installation